JarekWnuk/computer-vision-rock-paper-scissors/README.md

 get_winner() - takes two required arguments; computer choice and user choice, compares the hands and announces the winner (or a tie)

 play() - this function encapsulates all the ones described above to simplify game initiation

+# Conclusion
+Game works correctly with manual input.
+What remains is to connect it with the deep learning model.